Comma0517/Go-CQRS-Kafka-gRPC-Microservices/README.md

-### Golang CQRS Kafka gRPC Postgresql MongoDB Redis microservice example 👋
+### Golang CQRS Kafka gRPC Postgresql MongoDB Redis microservices example 👋

 #### 👨‍💻 Full list what has been used:
 [Kafka](https://github.com/segmentio/kafka-go) as messages broker<br/>